molochdao/moloch-website/docs/moloch-2.0-operating-manual/features-overview/proposals.md

 Here are some of the things you’ll want to keep in mind when filling out a proposal.

-* **TITLE:** Enter a description of the proposal.
+- **TITLE:** Enter a description of the proposal.
 Example: New Member - Jane Doe
-* **DESCRIPTION:** Anything you believe is relevant to your proposal.
+- **DESCRIPTION:** Anything you believe is relevant to your proposal.
 The shorter the description the better, and the important piece here is the _WHAT_ you are asking for and _WHY_.
-* **LINK:** Whatever information gives us the best context to review your proposal and make an informed decision.
+- **LINK:** Whatever information gives us the best context to review your proposal and make an informed decision.
-* **APPLICANT** With respect to funding proposals, this is the recipient or sender address you would like to have funds sent to or from.
+- **APPLICANT** With respect to funding proposals, this is the recipient or sender address you would like to have funds sent to or from.
-* **PAYMENT REQUESTED:** The number of Shares or amount of payment requested.
+- **PAYMENT REQUESTED:** The number of Shares or amount of payment requested.
 Payment can be requested in any token held by the DAO, or in shares and loot.
-* **+REQUEST SHARES:** Voting shares in the DAO.
+- **+REQUEST SHARES:** Voting shares in the DAO.
 If it is a funding proposal, Members can request payment be made in shares up to x% of the total amount requested.
-* **+REQUEST LOOT:** Non-voting shares in the DAO.
+- **+REQUEST LOOT:** Non-voting shares in the DAO.
 This means you will have shares which can be raqequit but do not hold voting rights.
 Loot shares cost the same as regular shares.
-* **GIVE TRIBUTE:** The amount of capital you are committing to deposit to the DAO bank.
+- **GIVE TRIBUTE:** The amount of capital you are committing to deposit to the DAO bank.
 (Tribute is relevant to Membership and Funding Proposals).

-#### Stages of a Proposal <a href="stages-of-a-proposal" id="stages-of-a-proposal"></a>
+#### Stages of a Proposal

 **1. Submit Proposal**